-- 1. Connect the room thermostat to the terminals marked THERMOSTAT in the electrical junction box (shown in Figure 23).
+1. Connect the room thermostat to the terminals marked THERMOSTAT in the electrical junction box (see Figures 29 and 32).
 Alternately, any dry contact closure across these terminals will cause the boiler to run.
-Caution should be taken to ensure neither of the terminals becomes connected to ground. - 2.
-Mount the thermostat on an inside wall as centrally as possible to the area being heated, but away from drafts or heat producing devices such as television sets that could influence the ability of the thermostat to measure room temperature. - 3.
-If the thermostat is equipped with an anticipator and it is connected directly to the Mod Con boiler, the anticipator should be set at .1 amps.
-If the thermostat is connected to other devices, the anticipator should be set to match the power requirements of the device it is connected to.
-See the instruction manual of the connected devices for further information.
+Take caution to ensure neither of the terminals becomes connected to ground.

+2. Mount the thermostat on an inside wall as central as possible to the area being heated, but away from drafts or heat producing devices such as television sets that could influence the ability of the thermostat to measure room temperature.

+3. If the thermostat is equipped with an anticipator and it is connected directly to the boiler, the anticipator should be set at .1 amps.
+If the thermostat is connected to other device(s), the anticipator should be set to match the power requirements of the device(s).
+See the instruction manual of the connected device(s) for further information.